SetProtocol/STIPS/STIPS/STIP-009.md

     - assets: List of addresses of assets for initial asset whitelist
     - extensions: List of addresses of global extensions to be enabled

+2. Creation Parameters are validated:
+    - If assets are defined, asset list must match components

-2. A Set Token is deployed using SetTokenCreator
+3. A Set Token is deployed using SetTokenCreator

-3. A DelegatedManager is deployed with the ManagerFactory as the temporary `owner` until after initialization
+4. A DelegatedManager is deployed with the ManagerFactory as the temporary `owner` until after initialization

-4. The `deployer`, `owner`, and DelegatedManager are stored on the Factory in pending state
+5. The `deployer`, `owner`, and DelegatedManager are stored on the Factory in pending state

-### ManagerFactory.migrate()
+### ManagerFactory.createManager()

 ![ManagerFactory migrate](../assets/stip-009/image3.png "")

 An `deployer` wants to migrate an existing Set Token to a DelegatedManager smart contract manager.

-1. The `deployer` calls migrate() passing in the Set Token address, parameters for the permissioning on DelegatedManager, and the desired extensions.
+1. The `deployer` calls createManager() passing in the Set Token address, parameters for the permissioning on DelegatedManager, and the desired extensions.
 Specifically,

     - owner: The address of the `owner`
     - methodologist: The address of the `methodologist`